VCU researchers developed Lyme vaccine for dogs — and now are working on one for humans

 Marconi will share his story and how he has attracted federal funding, built his team, and formed partnerships locally and beyond to bring his vision to life.
 You’ll also get a basic science lesson in how his vaccines work — including learning the definition of “Chimeritope.”

-Attendees will gain insight into how universities like VCU function as engines of growth, talent development, and problem-solving — and how civic and business leaders play a critical role in sustaining that ecosystem.
+Dr. Ivelina Metcheva, VCU's assistant vice president for innovation, will give attendees insight into how universities like VCU function as engines of growth, talent development, and problem-solving — and how civic and business leaders play a critical role in sustaining that ecosystem.